 Walking and cycling for transport has been shown to promote health and reduce conditions such as heart attacks and strokes.
 Walking and cycling are also some of the best ways to still get the 30 minutes of physical activity that we need each day.
 Remember to maintain 1.5m distance between you and other people during active travel like cycling, walking or scootering, limiting stops, and practising good hygiene.

 Commuters in the North

 For active commuters in the North, an addition to South Australia’s active transport network was recently opened – the first section of the new shared-use path that runs alongside the Northern Connector Motorway between the Northern and Bolivar Interchanges (opened on Saturday 18 April).
 The name of the path is Tapa Martinthi Yala, meaning "pathway to embrace today" in the Aboriginal Kaurna language.

-This first stage is approximately 7.3kms and will link to the existing Stuart O’Grady bikeway which runs alongside the Northern Expressway.
-Once complete, the new Tapa Martinthi Yala will connect to both the new Port River Bikeway and the Gawler Greenway, creating approximately 43km of continuous paths from Gawler to Port Adelaide.
+This first stage is approximately 7.3kms and links the new Port River Bikeway and the Stuart O’Grady Bikeway, which runs alongside the Northern Expressway, creating approximately 43km of continuous path from Gawler to Port Adelaide.
+Once complete, the new Tapa Martinthi Yala will also connect the Gawler Greenway and the City.

 To enhance the look and feel of train stations, tram stations and rail corridors for travellers and neighbouring residents, the ongoing Rail Care Program is focusing on station care, public art, greening, and general amenity and place-making.
 This program involves and provides support and coordination to the many volunteer groups contributing to the program.